7RU7H/CTFs/TryHackMe/Wreath/Wreath-Writeup.md

 - CentOS has a restrictive firewall
 - more chisel and where I was going wrong!
 - Why C2 have there own portfwd and pivoting
-Beyond Root:
+- even more chisel - no -socks5 and -reverse at the same time one server for each Beyond Root:
 - Do the report like a professional
 - Prep reporting for further Offsec certs 2023!